 Keep any dangerous devices that are for adult use only, far out of the reach of children.
 Burn accidents are very common in homes given our wide use of devices.

 Avoiding being a burn victim

 Do not think it cannot happen to you or a loved one.
-It can and it will at some point in your life.
-Do the checks, take the necessary precautions and in the event of an emergency act fast and with knowledge.
+It can and will at some point in your life.
+Do the checks, take the necessary precautions, and in the event of an emergency act fast and with knowledge.

 Importantly, know where your nearest burn center is.
 The faster you get the right treatment for bad burn accidents, the better your outcome is.
 Burn centers and specialists vary by country.
 For example, the American Burn Association maintains a searchable list of verified burn centers in the U.S.

 Find out where your nearest center is.
 Keep this information ready, on your phone, or on your household notice board and share it with family or friends.